Working with First Nations to reduce lynx mortality

 The third season of a collaborative transboundary project is well underway in our Working for Wildlife Initiative program area to decrease Canada lynx mortality, better understand their movements, and expand the involvement of First Nations, tribes, British Columbia trappers, and the provincial government in lynx conservation.

 For years, lynx mortality from legal trapping and hunting in southern British Columbia has been recognized as an important factor limiting the species’ population in Washington’s North Cascades, as well as its sustained recolonization of the southern Kettle River Mountain Range to the east.
-Beginning in 2015, Conservation Northwest helped launch a pilot research project to gather new data on lynx movement and reduce mortality in southern B.C. near the Washington border.
+Beginning in 2015, Conservation Northwest helped launch a pilot research project to gather new data on lynx movement and reduce mortality in southern B.C.’s Monashee Mountains and Cascades near the Washington border (northeast Washington’s Kettle Range is the southern extension of the Monashee Mountains).
 Then in 2016, we expanded our support, providing $17,000 to the Okanagan Nation Alliance for a staffer to help coordinate the project and about $15,000 for collars and other equipment.
 Additional financial support was also provided by McDanel Foundation and other sponsors.
 Thank you!

 Under the leadership of the Okanagan Nation Alliance (of which the Colville Confederated Tribes is a member), this collaborative effort worked with First Nations and other trappers in British Columbia north of the Kettle Range and Loomis Forest.
 Instead of trapping these rare felines for their fur, they installed live traps to capture lynx to be collared and released, thereby directly reducing lynx mortality on that trap-line while also increasing our understanding of how lynx travel across the landscape in southern British Columbia and northeast Washington.